-However, the American Academy of Dermatology says that the high rating SPF lasts for the same amount of time a low rated one lasts.
+However, the American Academy of Dermatology says that a high-rating SPF lasts for the same amount of time a low-rated one lasts.
 Therefore, wearing a high SPF does not mean you shouldn’t reapply at intervals whenever you are outdoors.

 For effectiveness, the FDA suggests that you should reapply sunscreen every two hours and more frequently if you’re swimming or sweat a lot.
 If you fail to adhere to this suggestion it may retard the potency of your sunscreen.

-Although sunscreen can shield the skin from cancer and prevent untimely aging, the wrong application can hinder the effectiveness of sunscreen.
+Although sunscreen can shield the skin from cancer and prevent untimely aging, the wrong application can hinder its effectiveness of sunscreen.

 In applying your sunscreen, there are basic steps to be followed to achieve the desired result.
 These steps are: